 Paraphrase Generator

 One of the articles reviewed for this proposal explored the potential for using paraphrases to enhance passwords.
-MasterVault already has a keyword based password generator, we plan on enhancing this generator to paraphrase passwords for users.
+MasterVault already has a keyword-based password generator, we plan on enhancing this generator to paraphrase passwords for users.

 Schedule for Implementation/Timeline: